LaurentInSeattle/Lyt.QrCode/Documentation.md

 - Message Log class

-The EncodeResult class inherits from MessageLog which contains a list of informational or error messages, and exception traces if any exception was thrown during the encooding process.
+The EncodeResult class inherits from MessageLog which contains a list of informational or error messages, and exception traces if any exception was thrown during the encoding process.
 A new list instance is created for each Encode invocation.

 ```csharp